40M Turán: History

 After Germany annexed Czechoslovakia, the prototypes were finished under the new designation of T-21, which in turn was a predecessor of a new prototype; the T-22.
 Two of the latter type were given to Hungary in 1941.
-The Hungarian engineers decided to replace the original 47 mm gun with a Hungarian-produced 40 mm gun for both economic and military reasons.
-Military experts stated that the armour penetration of the 47 mm gun was not better than the homemade 40 mm's because the latter had a much higher muzzle velocity.
+It is sometimes reported that the T-22 was the basis for the Turán, but it was actually the T-21 prototype that was used instead.
+The Hungarian engineers decided to replace the original 47 mm gun with an indigenous 40 mm design for economic and military reasons.
+Military experts stated that the armour penetration of the 47 mm gun was not better than the homemade 40 mms because the latter had a much higher muzzle velocity.
+The gun's performance was a bit below that of the Panzer III Ausf.
+H's main armament.
 The modifications of the tank gun were carried out by the Škoda factory – they used the original Czech gun cradle and placed the Hungarian made barrel into it.
-The frontal armour was increased too, the engineers riveted a 20 mm armour plate onto the original 30 mm thick frontal armour for 50 mm in total.
-The turret armour was also 50 mm; formed from a single armour plate.
+The frontal armour was increased too, with the engineers riveting a 15 mm armour plate onto the original 35 mm thick frontal armour for 50 mm in total, and the turret was likewise protected by the same arrangement.
 The Czech machine guns were changed to Hungarian 8 mm Gebauer 34/40.M guns.
 The overall weight was also increased to over 18 tonnes.
+Spaced armour in the form of side skirts were added in 1944 as protection from anti-tank rifles such as the PTRS-41 and PTRD-41.